 The majority of respondents to a cross-disciplinary survey by Khan et al. (2023) also selected data citations more frequently than other options as a means of recognizing data sharing.
 Additionally, respondents suggested other recognition mechanisms including data badges and financial rewards.
 Publishers and open science advocates have proposed similar ‘alternative’ incentives (e.g., Kidwell et al., 2016).
 Others have also suggested altmetrics or usage metrics, including views and downloads, as possible ways of incentivising data sharing (Konkiel, 2020; Lowenberg et al., 2019).
 However, such measures are not yet widely implemented or fit for practice.

-In our own survey, we asked specific questions about recognizing data as standalone research outputs and ways of rewarding data work, including preferred metrics (Gregory, Ninkov et al., 2023; Ninkov et al., 2023).
+In our own survey, we asked specific questions about recognizing data as standalone research outputs and ways of rewarding data work, including preferred metrics.
+(Gregory, Ninkov et al., 2023; Ninkov et al., 2023).
 In line with the findings of previous surveys, 82% of 2,492 respondents indicated that they would find it important or extremely important to know the number of citations which their data receive.
 However, 70% of respondents also indicated that they would be interested in detailed ‘data narratives’ describing the context of how their data had been reused (Ninkov et al., 2023).

 We hypothesized that there may be differences between the attitudes of ‘re-users’ and ‘non-reusers’ of data regarding the recognition and reward of data work.
 Surprisingly, not many statistically significant differences between the two groups were identified.
 Across the population, 78% of survey respondents found it to be important to reward the creation of good data documentation and workflows and 60% indicated it was important to have data recognized as standalone research outputs (Ninkov et al., 2023).